swissup/swissup.github.io/m2/extensions/checkout-fields/usage.md

  1. Make sure Checkout Success page is enabled.
 Go to `Stores` > `Configuration` > `Swissup Checkout` > `Success Page` and check option _'Enabled'_ in 'General' section.
  2. Go to section 'Page Layout'.
 Drag `Checkout Fields` block from _'Blocks available on Success Page'_ and drop at _'Layout of Success Page'_ in place where you want to see checkout fields.
  3. Save config or use _'Save and Start Preview'_ button to check how success page looks.

+### Display Fields in Orders Grid

+To display checkout fields in orders grid, follow next steps:

+ 1. Go to `Swissup > Checkout Fields`, edit the field and set `Add to Column Options` to `Yes`.
+ 2. Go to `Sales > Orders` and select fields you want to display in `Columns` dropdown.